Welcome back, and I want to begin with a couple of statements from people about this book.

 Much higher level of character in a lot of ways.

-But today, you know, we don't care about that.
+But today, we don't care about that.

 We just do whatever we wish.